-Additional Fine - An additional fine may be imposed on a student, should this be viewed as necessary by the committee.
+Additional Fine - An additional fine may be imposed on a student, should this be viewed as necessary by the Associate Dean of Students or Student Life Discipline Committee.

 Housing Suspension involves separation of the student from university housing for a definite period of time, after which the student is eligible to return.
 Conditions for readmission to university housing may be specified.